getodk/docs/odkx-src/survey-sample-app-prereqs.rst

 .. _survey-sample-app-prereqs:

-Install ODK Survey and its prerequisites from the guide: :doc:`survey-install`.
+Install ODK-X Survey and its prerequisites from the guide: :doc:`survey-install`.